The DPA Fined Mayor EUR 2,000

 A message is sent

-Indeed, it is the first financial sanction from the new Belgian DPA, which imposed only a month after the new management committee instigated its work.
+It is the first financial sanction from the new Belgian DPA after the new management committee.

 However, the GDPR fine is moderate, but has a great message in it that “Data Protection is everyone’s business”.